arunmack789/Tomato-leaf-classication/README.md

 # Tomato-leaf-classication
-Depp learning projects to classify tomato-leaf using pretrained models
+Deep learning projects to classify tomato-leaf using pretrained models